usharesoft/appcenter-docs/admin/en/source/pages/config/email-notification.rst

 	2. Change the contents of the template and rename using the extension for the new language, if appropriate.

-	3. Copy the new template to all the other nodes of the UForge platform.
+	3. Copy the new template to all the other nodes of the UForge AppCenter.

 	4. Save a copy of the new template to protect against an upgrade overwriting the custom template: